Feedback Control via Integrated Sensing and Communication: Uncertainty Optimisation: Abstract

 \section{Abstract}

-This paper studies strategic design in an integrated sensing and communication (ISAC) architecture for feedback control of cyber-physical systems.
-We focus on a setting in which the regulation of a physical process (i.e., remote source) is performed via an ISAC-enabled base station.
-The base station can alternate between tracking the state of the source and delivering control-relevant information back to the source.
-For a Gauss--Markov source subject to i.i.d.
-Bernoulli sensing and communication links, under a finite-horizon linear-quadratic-Gaussian cost, we rigorously characterise the optimal policies through an uncertainty-aware synthesis.
-We establish that the optimal switching policy, for the ISAC system at the base station, is threshold-based in terms of the source and base-station estimation covariances, while the optimal control policy, for the actuator at the source, is linear in the source state estimate.
-We show that the threshold region---defined as the set of estimation covariance pairs for which communication is preferred over sensing---expands with increasing source uncertainty and contracts with increasing base-station uncertainty.
+This paper studies integrated sensing and communication (ISAC) coordination for feedback control tasks under shared platform constraints.
+We consider a cyber-physical system in which a remote dynamical process (i.e., remote source) is regulated with the support of an ISAC-enabled base station that alternates between sensing the source state and communicating control-relevant information to the source, with the two operations semantically intertwined rather than serving separate targets and users.
+For a Gauss--Markov source with Bernoulli-distributed sensing and communication links and a finite-horizon linear-quadratic-Gaussian (LQG) cost, we derive the optimal ISAC and control policies.
+Under a Bellman-operator condition, we prove that the optimal ISAC policy at the base station follows an order-threshold structure in terms of the source and base-station estimation covariances, while the optimal control policy at the source follows a certainty-equivalent structure in terms of the source state estimate.
+We show that the threshold region, defined as the set of estimation covariance pairs for which communication is preferred over sensing, expands with increasing source uncertainty and contracts with increasing base-station uncertainty.
+Our numerical analysis validates the theoretical findings.